Creating a VPN connection to your Skytap account

 The supported remote subnets are within the 3 to 32 bits range, as well as the default subnet 0.0.0.0/0.

 - Select include or exclude.

 - Test the VPN.

-- Connect your Skytap networks to the VPN.
-The Skytap side of the VPN remains inactive, unless you attach at least one network with a running VM on it.
+The VPN is inactive in Skytap until you attach at least one network with a running VM on it.

 - (Optional) Add Private Network Access Controls to limit the users, groups, or departments that can attach environments to the VPN.
 For more information, see Configuring access to a VPN.